pocketblue/pocketblue/docs/mipad5.md

 - make sure bootloader is unlocked
 - run `bash flash_mipad5.sh`
 - reboot and enjoy fedora

-- to upgrade system use `rpm-ostree upgrade`
-- after upgrade you should write `sudo ostree admin finalize-staged`, for upgrade to apply
+### usage

 - default username: `user`
 - default password: `123456`
+- to upgrade system use `bootc upgrade` or `rpm-ostree upgrade`
+- after upgrade you should use `sudo ostree admin finalize-staged` to apply ugrade
+- this needed because shutdown process is broken, instead of cleanly stop all systemd services it causes hard reboot or crash

 ### known bugs